kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 * `host`: Host name to connect to, defaults to the pod IP.
 You probably want to set "Host" in httpHeaders instead.
+* `scheme`: Scheme to use for connecting to the host.
+Defaults to HTTP.
+* `path`: Path to access on the HTTP server.
-* `scheme`: Custom headers to set in the request.
+* `httpHeaders`: Custom headers to set in the request.
 HTTP allows repeated headers.
-* `httpHeaders`: Path to access on the HTTP server.
 * `port`: Name or number of the port to access on the container.
 Number must be in the range 1 to 65535.
-* `scheme`: Scheme to use for connecting to the host.
-Defaults to HTTP.

 For an HTTP probe, the kubelet sends an HTTP request to the specified path and port to perform the check.
 The kubelet sends the probe to the container’s IP address,